-- Mrs K. Harrison is our Special Educational Needs Co-ordinator. - Mrs G. Richards is our Mathematics Co-ordinator. - Mrs A. Barton is our English co-ordinator.
+- Mrs K. Harrison is our Special Educational Needs Co-ordinator. - Mrs E. Morton is our Mathematics Co-ordinator. - Mrs A. Barton is our English co-ordinator.

 All staff take responsibility for children with special educational needs within their classes.
-They use their teaching assistants and special support assistants to support pupils as required, e.g. by providing targeted, focused support in class and / or by delivering intervention groups.

-Some intervention groups have been set up, in consultation with the SENCo, for children with similar needs across the school (i.e. from different year groups) such as movement groups, listening groups and social skills groups.
-We also have Volunteer Helpers, who provide additional support for children in many areas of the curriculum, including reading.
+They use their teaching assistant to support pupils as required, e.g. on a daily/weekly basis by providing class support and delivering intervention groups.
+Some intervention groups have also been set up in consultation with the SENCo for children with similar needs across the school such as movement groups, listening groups and social skills groups.
+We also have Parent helpers who support children in many areas of the curriculum, including reading.